 - When was the last time someone made a purchase?

-If you integrate your email marketing with other data sources, , you have the opportunity to build the perfect customer profile, giving you exactly what you need to target more customers in the future with personalized content.
+If you integrate your email marketing with other data sources, you have the opportunity to build a richer customer profile with exactly what you need to target more customers in the future with personalized content.

 Tying the information together, using marketing automation, could change how you message that customer:

 - Email them about related items.
 Let’s say they bought a vacuum cleaner.
 A few weeks later, you could present an offer for vacuum bags.

 - Send an abandoned cart email for things they almost bought, with an incentive to get them back to finish the purchase.